recbus/caribou/README.md

 It is tempting to assume that the source (idiomatically, an EDN data file) of migration transaction data is a reliable record of the applied migrations.
 However, reality sometimes intrudes on this ideal with, human error being the primary culprit:

- * a bad merge changes the migration source files;
+ * a bad source code merge accidentally corrupts the migration data files;
- * a migration under development is accidentally applied (hopefully never to a production database!!);
+ * a migration under development is accidentally applied;
  * an un-repeatable source of migration data is accidentally transacted.

 As bad as these mistakes are, they are compounded exponentially when they go unnoticed.
 Caribou always verifies the